juni2k/juni2k/README.md

 ### Hi there 👋

-I like computers!
+I like computers, music and visual arts!
 Most of my projects live at https://git.sr.ht/~juni/ these days.

 #### Here's what I did in the past: